 - 6. Evaluate the radiographic image for errors in identification markers, patient/anatomical structure positioning, misalignment of the patient, x-ray tube and image receptor, as well as, visibility of the anatomical structure of interest.
 (F9,10,12) - 7.
 Correct any identified error to produce a diagnostic image.
 (C15,16,17,18,19,20)

 EVALUATION METHODS

-The course grade will be determined by a combination of major exams and a comprehensive final exam.
-The following guidelines will be followed regarding exams:
+The course grade will be determined by a combination of major exams, a projection notebook, and a comprehensive final exam.